contino/kubernetes-best-practices/general/README.md

 custom metrics / KPIs outside of the usual host-level metrics that operation teams are accustomed to alert on.

-Log Aggregation (Avoid writing to files – do stdout/err) – Leverage a log-forwarder agent as a sidecar to push logs into a central store (e.g.: splunk agent, sumologic, loggly or FluentD) – Having access to application logs is imperative to application telemetry in conjunction with metrics.
+Log Aggregation (Avoid writing to files – do stdout/err) – Leverage a log-forwarder agent as a sidecar to push logs into a central store (e.g.,: splunk agent, sumologic, loggly or FluentD) – Having access to application logs is imperative to application telemetry in conjunction with metrics.
 Application logs will allow operators and support personnel to identify whether or not programs are catching errors accordingly or spitting out stack-traces for unhandled exceptions.